Continuing Education Activity

 The drain catheter should avoid crossing over vascular repair site.
 Before securing the drain as described above, one or two additional sutures were applied to immobilize the drain catheter placed inside a flap.
 The additional suture passed through the skin through the nearest catheter hole and then back through the skin, where a loose knot is fashioned on the skin side.
 This method of securing avoids displacement of the drain.
 The nursing staff must be shown where the anchoring suture has been placed for extra care.

 Completing the Circuit

 The catheter trocar is cut and attached to a clamped plastic tubing accompanied by a drain.
 The other end of plastic tubing is connected to the provided reservoir, a bulb in the low-pressure drain, and a negative pressure bottle in the high-pressure drain.
-Once skin wound closed and dressing is done, clamp-on plastic tubing released.
+Once the skin wound is closed, and the dressing is done, clamp-on plastic tubing is released.